 COVID Testing Available At Both Locations: Rapid, PCR, and Antibody testing.

-With more Americans being diagnosed with coronavirus (COVID-19) every day, it’s essential to know the warning signs, so you know when to contact Jeffery Tun, MD, in Manhattan’s Midtown East neighborhood in New York City, for testing and treatment.
+With more Americans being diagnosed with coronavirus (COVID-19) every day, it’s essential to know the warning signs, so you know when to contact Jeffery Tun, MD, in Manhattan’s Midtown East neighborhood in New York City and Forest Hills, Queens, for testing and treatment.
 Having the right information can help you protect yourself and your family and help you get the care you need.
 Call the office to schedule an appointment or request one online today for expert medical care.